attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

-# Contributing to asterisk configuration files
+# Contributing

-This Project would love for you to contribute to Asterisk Configuration Files and help make it even better than it's today.
+This Project would love for you to contribute and help make it even better than it's today.
 As a contributor, here are the guidelines Project wants you to follow: